We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. More Info Accept Cookies

 Our bingo caller generator is incredibly easy to use but we’ve popped a short guide below so you can get the best out of it.

-Our 1-90 ball bingo caller is the easiest to use online.
+Our bingo caller is the easiest to use online.
 Here, we give you some pointers to have the best possible experience.

 Layout

 There are 90 numbers, arranged in 5 rows of 18, with B-I-N-G-O heading each row.
+In the 75 ball version, there are of course 75 numbers, with 15 in each row.
 When a number is called it appears in the large showcase area at the bottom.
 This is accompanied by a call from one of our distinguished and hilarious bingo callers.

 Once the player clicks Next, the old number will move to the receptacle to the left for historical calls, and a new number will appear in the middle.